Has anyone ever insultingly told you that you have the memory of a goldfish?

 Dr. Culum Brown has studied fish behavior for over a decade and maintains that fish are intelligent creatures who learn the lifelong skills of avoiding predators and foraging for food.

-He has this to say about whether or not it is cruel to keep fish in small spaces to live:
+He has this to say about whether or not it is important to make their habitat more interesting.

 “Definitely – I think the more complicated you make your fish tank, the happier your fish is gonna be.”
 In fact, the best thing to do is to keep changing it around, so make it interesting for them.
 You’ll find that if you do that, your goldfish will be much more active and much happier in general.”